 This is crucial.
 Whether you are religious or not, whether you desire to pass on family traditions or just certain things that are important to you, having a list of goals to incorporate into a lifestyle is going to allow you to make time and keep track and when the days get busy.

 The goals you have based on your ideals impact your day to day life.

-- Who do you socialise with?
+- Who do you socialize with?

-- what you read, listen and watch.
+- what you read, listen, and watch.

 - how much time you spend imparting your worldview depends on how important it is to you which affects daily habits.

 - how to teach them to treat others and think of themselves.

 - Do you think you are successfully passing them on the way you desire?